kindy/dspack/spec.md

 <a name="start"/>
 # DataSetPack Specification

-DataSetPack is an data set serialization specification like binary-packed csv.
+DataSetPack is an data set serialization specification like binary-packed csv.<br>
 It can be used as data storage or transfer format.

 Core Concept in DataSetPack are **schema** and **row**, a little like in a SQL system.

-Schema define items in row, each item has type and length info. and, schema info can be embed in data, so the data can be unpack it-self.
+Schema define items in row, each item has type and length info.<br>
+and, schema info can be embed in data, so the data can be unpack it-self.

 This document describes the DataSetPack schema and data formats.